 - Credit-hour requirements: Students in the program are required to earn a minimum of 64 graduate-level credit hours.
 At least one-half of the graduate credit hours presented for graduation must be at the 600 level or higher.

-- Grade requirement: Degree applicants must achieve an overall GPA of 3.0 (B) with a grade of C in no more than two courses.
+- Grade requirement: Degree applicants must achieve an overall GPA of 3.0 (B) with a grade of C in no more than one course.
 The GPA for graduation is based on all graduate courses attempted after acceptance into the program.

-- Transfer credit: Graduate-level VCU course work taken as a nondegree-seeking student or in a previous graduate matriculation for which a degree was never awarded may be evaluated to determine whether it can be used to fulfill degree requirements of this program in accordance with the VCU Graduate School transfer policy.
-A maximum of six credit hours earned at another institution can be accepted for transfer into the program if not previously applied toward another degree.
-A minimum grade of B is required for credit hours transferred.
+- Transfer/waiver credit: Graduate-level VCU course work taken as a nondegree-seeking student or in a previous graduate matriculation for which a degree was never awarded may be evaluated to determine whether it can be used to fulfill degree requirements of this program in accordance with the VCU Graduate School transfer policy.
+Course work completed toward a previous degree can also be considered as a waiver of program core or elective course work requirements.
+In these cases, the requirement(s) are waived, and other course work or research credits can be used to make up credits needed toward the degree.
+A minimum grade of B is required for credit hours transferred or waived.

 - Research adviser and committee: Students should select a research adviser prior to matriculation, but no later than the end of the first semester.
-The research adviser may be chosen from among the many graduate faculty members associated with this program from either VCU campus.
+The research adviser may be chosen from among the many graduate faculty members from any VCU research unit.
+This research adviser is approved by the program director in accordance with the Graduate School bylaws.

-Students are required to form a research advisory committee that is headed by the research adviser and that consists of a minimum of five members of the VCU graduate faculty.
+Students are required to form a research advisory committee that is headed by the research adviser (as chair) and that consists of a minimum of four other members of the VCU graduate faculty.
 Individuals who are not graduate faculty members (i.e., individuals from another institution or industry) must apply to the dean of the Graduate School for temporary affiliate graduate faculty appointment.
 The significant areas of the student’s research focus should be represented by the members of the research advisory committee.
-At least two members of the committee shall have primary appointments in departments other than that of the research adviser, with one of those members being integrally associated with the student’s research to foster the interdisciplinary intent of this degree program.
+At least two members of the committee should have primary appointments in departments other than that of the research adviser, with one of those members being integrally associated with the student’s research to foster the interdisciplinary intent of this degree program.
 Students should form their committees no later than the end of the second semester of study.
+This committee must be approved by the program director.

-- Written and oral examinations: Before admission to degree candidacy for the Ph.D. degree, students must successfully complete a comprehensive written examination and an oral examination.
+- Written and oral examinations: Before admission to degree candidacy for the Ph.D. degree, students must successfully complete a comprehensive examination and a research proposal examination.
 The student’s research advisory committee will administer both exams.
-Students should take the written exam upon completion of all required didactic course work, usually no later than the end of the second year of study.
-It will focus on material covered in core and selected elective courses as well as fundamental knowledge relevant to the student’s research field.
-Upon successful completion of the written examination and submission and acceptance of a research proposal, students will take an oral examination that includes a defense of the proposed research project and other subject areas deemed appropriate by the committee.
-Students may retake the written and oral examinations only once.
-Written evaluations of the written examination, written dissertation proposal and oral dissertation proposal defense will be completed by research advisory committee members and provided to the chair of the research advisory committee to discuss with the student and to the program director for program assessment.
+Students should take the comprehensive exam upon completion of all required didactic course work, usually no later than the end of the fourth semester of study.
+It may be written or oral (or both) and will focus on material covered in core and selected elective courses as well as fundamental knowledge relevant to the student’s research field.
+Upon successful completion of the comprehensive examination, and submission and acceptance of a written research proposal, students will take an oral examination that includes a defense of the proposed research project and other subject areas deemed appropriate by the committee.
+Students may retake the comprehensive and research proposal examinations only once each.
+Written evaluations of the examinations will be completed by research advisory committee members.
+These valuations are provided to the chair of the research advisory committee and to the program director for discussion with the student and for program assessment.

 A minimum total of 64 graduate credit hours is required and is distributed as follows: